nirucon/st-nirudark/README.md

 # st-nirudark
-Darker kind of colors for ST
+Darker kind of colors for ST: https://st.suckless.org/

 I use this with my "blue"/gold colors for DWM: https://github.com/nirucon/dwm-bluegold